skyvers/Aged-care/readme.md

 - Add a new `datetime` to Assessment called `assesmentCreatedTime`
 - Add a `Bizlet` for `Assessment` to set the `assesmentCreatedTime` when a new assessment is created and record the user who created the assessment
-- In the `Facility` view, show a `listGrid` of `Patients` at that facility
+- In the `Facility` view, show a `listGrid` of `Residents` at that facility
-- Add a `status` enumeration for Patient with appropriate values (current, discharged, deceased), where the default value is current
+- Add a `status` enumeration for Resident with appropriate values (current, discharged, deceased), where the default value is current

 1. Add a new `datetime` to Assessment called `assesmentCreatedTime`, go to `Assessment.xml` and add new attribute as below